promptfoo/promptfoo/site/docs/configuration/expected-outputs/index.md

 ```

 :::warning
 Perplexity requires the LLM API to output `logprobs`.
-Currently only more recent versions of OpenAI GPT support this.
+Currently only more recent versions of OpenAI GPT and Azure OpenAI GPT APIs support this.
 :::

 #### perplexity-score